A Foodcentric Life

 • Sugar - You can use all cane sugar, or swap part for monk fruit sweetener to reduce sugar.
 Just note: ice cream made with alternative sweeteners will freeze harder than one made with all sugar.
 Sugar not only sweetens-it acts like anti-freeze to help keep ice cream scoop-able.

-• Vanilla - Vanilla bean paste offers deep, aromatic flavor and those beautiful specks of real vanilla.
-Easier than using a whole vanilla bean pod.
+• Vanilla bean paste offers deep, aromatic flavor and beautiful specks of real vanilla bean, easier than using a whole vanilla bean pod.
+Both are delicious but vanilla bean is just a little more special.
+The flavor of vanilla beans is unmatched.

 • Whole Milk Powder - This is my secret weapon.
 It boosts the milk solids without adding extra water, enhancing richness and reducing iciness-especially helpful when you're skipping gums or corn syrup.